Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 To see whether the sliding threshold really works, we can compare results where $\theta$ is fixed to those where it changes dynamically; we follow the mean value of $\lambda_\text{max}$ as an indicator of system performance.
 We choose parameters in the supercritical phase, specifically $c = 1$ and $\xi = 2^{-5}$, and study a system with $N = 32$.
-Figure~\ref{fig:dyn}\textit{a} shows that with fixed threshold, even in the adiabatic limit where $\tau_M \gg 1$, there is only a measure-zero range for the fixed threshold $\widetilde{\theta}$ such that $\lambda_\text{max}$ is very close to, but smaller than $1$.
+Figure~\ref{fig:dyn}(e) shows that with fixed threshold, even in the adiabatic limit where $\tau_M \gg 1$, there is only a measure-zero range for the fixed threshold $\widetilde{\theta}$ such that $\lambda_\text{max}$ is very close to, but smaller than $1${\RV{, and hence requires fine-tuning of its parameters}}.
 In contrast, for the dynamics with sliding threshold, at $\tau_M \gg 1$ there is a large range of values for the time constant $\tau_\theta$ such that the system hovers just below instability, generating a long time scale.

-The Langevin dynamics of our system is similar to the BCM theory of metaplasticity in neural networks, in that both models involve a combination of Hebbian learning and a threshold on the neural activity~\cite{bcm_1982}, but there are two key differences.
-First, the BCM theory imposes a threshold on the activity of locally connected neurons, while here the threshold is on the overall neural activity.
-Second, the BCM dynamics is Hebbian when the post-- and pre--synaptic activities are larger than the threshold, and anti--Hebbian otherwise, which is the opposite of the dynamics for our system.
-It is interesting that in some other models for homeostasis, plasticity requires the activity detection mechanism to be fast ($\tau_\theta/\tau_M \ll 1$) for the system to be stable~\cite{zenke_synaptic_2013, zenke_temporal_2017}, which we do not observe for our system.